University of Otago Medicine Programme Content

 For some students, there will be the opportunity to undertake the whole of fifth year in the Rural Medical Immersion Programme (RMIP) at one of Otago Medical School’s rural immersion hubs.

-See also University of Otagouni Prescriptions
+See also University of Otagouni Course enrolment

 The sixth year is a trainee internship (‘TI year’), which is a transition to practice that has a strong focus on clinical activities and responsibility in the working health environment.
 During this year, you will have an opportunity for elective study in an area that interests you for three months, usually in a new location, often overseas.
 The TI year is an important preparatory year for the first postgraduate (intern) year leading to general registration as a medical practitioner by the Medical Council of New Zealand.